jbassuquo4/Journal-App/README.md

 1) Download the project and import into Android studio

-2) Generate the apk file
+2) Generate the APK file

-3) Install in your target device.
+3) Install in your objective gadget.
 <br>
 <a href="https://github.com/jbassuquo4/Journal-App/blob/master/app/build/outputs/apk/debug/app-debug.apk">Download Now!!!</a>
 <br>